TX to Ae

 Death of a Vacuum Capacitor

 In capacitors with clear glass envelopes and copper electrodes, air ingress is indicated by slow discolouration of the copper.
-Such discolouration however will take some months to appear after the glass has cracked, and you should beware of purchasing units which have been badly handled or poorly protected during transit.
-An air-filled capacitor at atmospheric pressure (760 Torr, 1.01 Bar) has a voltage rating about 13 times lower than that of an otherwise identical vacuum capacitor (at 10 Torr).
+Such discolouration however will take some months to appear after the glass has cracked, and you should beware of purchasing units that have been badly handled or poorly protected during transit.
+An air-filled capacitor at atmospheric pressure (760 Torr, 1.01 Bar) has a voltage rating about 13 times lower than that of an otherwise identical vacuum capacitor (at 10-7 Torr).

-Text and Photographs © D W Knight 2007
+Text and Photographs © D W Knight 2007, 2013.

 David Knight asserts the right to be recognised as the author of this work.